 Many people prefer a radiant cut diamond to have a 1.25:1 length to width ratio.
 Radiant cut diamonds though come in all sorts of ratios and it comes down to personal preference.
 Some want a slightly longer diamond and therefore look for a radiant cut diamond with a 1.40:1 length to width ratio, or even greater.

 Following are the two commonly sought after length to width ratios:

-Some people look for a 1:1 length to width ratio as they may like the fact that this is half way between a princess and cushion cut.
+Some people look for a square radiant, something closer to a 1:1 length to width ratio as they may like the fact that this is half way between a princess and cushion cut.
 This way they get the benefit of the square look of the princess cut without the sharp and vulnerable corners.